opencivicdata/ocd-division-ids/identifiers/country-us/README.md

 * The residents of independent cities of Virignia do not have counties
 	* **Important**: Some independent cities have the same name as counties.
 Care must be taken
 * Similarly Maryland, Missouri and Nevada each has one independent city
-* Relatedly, the following are [consolidated city-counties](https://en.wikipedia.org/wiki/Consolidated_city-county) with coterminous boundaries.
-Only one identifier (usually the place: identifier) is included in the canonical list to avoid confusion.
-To further help users, an exceptions file
-	* Anchorage, AK (for conflicts in Alaska, the borough: indentifier was kept)
-	* Juneau, AK
-	* Sitka, AK
-	* Wrangell, AK
-	* San Francisco, CA
-	* Broomfield, CO
-	* Denver, CO
-	* Lexington, KY (county:fayette removed)
-	* New Orleans, LA
-	* Nantucket, MA
-	* **Not** on this list: Philadelphia, PA is not on this list because the county and city play different roles in governance.
-This list may is likely to fluctuate.
-See the exceptions file for the updated list.

 ##place
 * Drop "city", "township", "borough" (etc) from the name of a place type unless the word city is in the census’s [place gazetteer file](http://www.census.gov/geo/maps-data/data/docs/gazetteer/Gaz_places_national.zip).
 Two examples: